-Microsoft has released a new extension for Google Chrome browser.
-They have named it Windows Defender Browser Protection.
+Microsoft has released an extension for Google Chrome and Microsoft Edge browser.
+They have named it Microsoft Defender Browser Protection.
 With this extension, Microsoft aims to bring the Microsoft SmartScreen filter to Google Chrome as well.
 This means that the same grade of security for Google Chrome as they provided for Microsoft Edge will be a possibility now.

 The Windows Defender Browser Protection extension helps protect you against online threats, such as links in phishing emails and websites designed to trick you into downloading and installing malicious software that can harm your computer.